deviousdevops/ie-bank-2024/docs/product_owner.md

 **Feature Branching CI/CD Strategy:**
 - **Branching Model:**
-  - **Protected main branch:** Main is always stable and only updated after code review, successful testing, and deployment checks.
+  - **Protected main branch:** Main is always stable and only updated after successful testing, and deployment checks.
-  - **Short-living Feature Branches:** Each new feature or bug fix is developed on a dedicated feature branch.
+  - **Short-living Feature Branches and Trunk-based Development:** Each new feature or bug fix is developed on a dedicated feature branch.
 Once the feature is complete and tested, it is integrated back into main via a pull request.
 - **Automated Deployments:**
   - **Dev Environment:** Any push to a feature branch triggers a build, test, and deployment sequence to the Development environment.
 This environment is for internal testing and experimentation.
   - **UAT Environment:** Pull requests targeting the main branch automatically deploy a preview to the UAT environment.
 The team and stakeholders review and test the changes in this environment.
 After successful validation and stakeholder sign-off, the merge is completed.
   - **Prod Environment:** Merging into the main branch triggers a production deployment.
 This final step puts the MVP in front of real end-users.

 ### DTAP Environment Setup

+This part is better documented in the [Cloud Architect Documentation](cloud_architect.md), but for clarity, the following environments are used:

 **Development Environment:**
 - **Azure Resource Group:** The Development environment will reside in a resource group (e.g., BCSAI2024-DEVOPS-STUDENTS-A-DEV or BCSAI2024-DEVOPS-STUDENTS-B-DEV) where the team has contributor permissions.
 This allows the team to experiment, troubleshoot, and test configurations directly within Azure services.